mrsoneji/CoderguysDev/README.md

 i) Implement a search by name functionality on the first screen that automatically filters the results while typing, only showing the rows that satisfy the criteria entered by the user.

+  Search by name was added.
+It uses the `ilike` graphQL filter, which is not case-sensitive.
+I also added wildcards to search drinks containing the criteria.
+It would be great to allow fuzzy search but I couldn't find a performant way to do it in graphQL.

 ii) Add functionality to the categories filter in the home screen.
 Only one category should be selected at any time.

+  Tag cloud was added, but drink collection doesn't seem to have a field to use as a filter.

 iii) Add functionality to the light/dark theme switch in the header.

+  This feature was added using react-native-elements's ThemeProvider, which uses Context internally to provide the theme state across components.

 iv) Allow user to add a cocktail to its favorites.
 This information should be saved in the local storage.